Passer au contenu principal

 What is construction & demolition waste?

-This inert waste, once cleaned, can be used as quarry filling.
-The other recoverable materials are generally sent to the appropriate treatment channels.
+Once cleaned, these inert materials can be reused as backfill in quarries.
+Other recoverable materials are generally sent to the appropriate treatment or recycling channels.

 Sorting facilities in a variety of formats: